 President, Beaumont School

-As we excitedly welcome our young women back to campus, I’m reminded of the comments of Rachel Simmons, author of the book, “Enough as She Is.”
+As we witness the growth of our Beaumont students, I’m reminded of the comments of Rachel Simmons, author of the book, “Enough as She Is.”
 She says, “As we teach girls how to think, we build their skills to resist a culture that undermines their belief in their intelligence and belonging.”

 In St. Angela,